 油条 (yóu tiáo) with dòu jiāng (豆浆)

-The hot soy bean milk is served in a bowl like a bowl of congee or porridge.
+The hot soy bean milk is served in a bowl like a bowl of congee.
 Then, you pick a piece of dough stick and put it in.
 The dough stick is a bit on the sweet side while the soy bean milk is bland thus you get a nice combination.

 A simple, protein-rich (except for the simple carbohydrate of the dough stick) and vegetarian breakfast – perfect for people on the go 🙂